Inglewood Police Activity League "Making a difference for Inglewood Youth"

 For more information about the Annenberg Foundation, please visit their website at www.annenbergfoundation.org

-Police Explorer ProgramThe Inglewood Police Explorer Program operates as a partnership between the Inglewood Police Department and Learning for Life, a branch of the Boy Scouts of America.
-The program is designed for males and females between the ages of 14 and 20.
-The Inglewood Police Explorer Post provides youth with the opportunity to gain insight into law enforcement as a profession in addition to taking part in a multitude of community services benefitting the City of Inglewood.
+Police Explorer ProgramThe Inglewood Police Explorer Post #651 operates as a partnership between the Inglewood Police Department and Learning for Life, a branch of the Boy Scouts of America.
+The program is designed for males and females between the ages of 14 and 18.
+Eligible participants may be allowed to remain part of the program until they reach their 21st birthday.
+The Inglewood Police Explorer Post provides youth with the opportunity to gain insight into law enforcement as a profession in addition to taking part in a multitude of community services benefitting the City of Inglewood and its police department.
 The purpose of the program is not to recruit teenagers to become future police officers, but to simply serve as a way for them to explore a rewarding profession.
 The program, however, is not a correctional course for at-risk youth, nor is it a “boot camp” for incorrigible teenagers.
 Many of our Explorers have moved on to become police officers or have gained employment in other law enforcement related fields.
-Others have moved on to work in the private sector.
-Whatever their ultimate choice may be, participants gain valuable training and experience, as well as developing life-long friendships.
+Others have moved on to work in the private sector or the US military.
+Whatever their ultimate choice may be, participants gain valuable training and experience, as well as development life-long friendships and mentorship.

 Inglewood Police Explorers participate in physical training, as well as criminal law and police operations.
 They may serve the Inglewood Police Department by volunteering their time working at the police station front desk, participating in a ride-along with an Inglewood Police Officer, conducting station tours, and providing child fingerprinting services.
 Inglewood Police Explorers are volunteers and participate in non-hazardous police activities.
 They are fully insured while participating in sponsored activities.

-The Inglewood Police Explorer Program is open to teenagers who possess an interest in law enforcement and have, at minimum, the following qualifications:
+The Inglewood Police Explorer Program is open to teenagers who possess, at minimum, the following qualifications:

 - Be at least fourteen (14) years of age and no older than eighteen (18) years of age or beginning their senior year of high school